Direct/iterative hybrid solver for scattering by inhomogeneous media: Numerical algorithm

 An adequate choice of a methodology for the accurate evaluation of~(\ref{eq:-parametric_patch_int}) depends on the relative position of the target point $\bsx$ with respect to the integration patch $\gamma_{p}$.
-If target point $\bsx$ is sufficiently away from $\gamma_{p}$ then the integrand in~(\ref{eq:-parametric_patch_int}) is smooth and can be integrated with high-order accuracy by means of any high-order quadrature rule.
-On the other hand, if the target point is either close to or within the integration patch, the whole integrand either singular or near singular, and hence a specialized quadrature rule must be used for its accurate evaluation.
-Thus, depending upon the distance from the target point to the integration patch, the integration method consists of three different methods:
+If the target point $\bsx$ is sufficiently far from $\gamma_{p}$ then the integrand in~(\ref{eq:-parametric_patch_int}) is smooth and can be integrated with high-order accuracy by means of any high-order quadrature rule.
+On the other hand, if the target point is either close to or within the integration patch, the integrand is either singular or near singular, and hence a specialized quadrature rule must be used for its accurate evaluation.
+Thus, depending upon the distance from the target point to the integration patch, the overall integration approach relies on three different methods:

-\textit{Evaluation of non-singular integrals:} For target points $\bsx$ sufficiently far from the integration patch we use the Clenshaw-Curtis quadrature which, as is known, enjoys high-order convergence for smooth integrands~\cite{waldvogel2006fast}, and whose discretization may be taken to coincide with the restriction of the volumetric discretization to $\partial \Omega$..
+\textit{Evaluation of non-singular integrals:} For target points $\bsx$ sufficiently far from the integration patch we use the Clenshaw-Curtis quadrature which, as is known, enjoys high-order convergence for smooth integrands~\cite{waldvogel2006fast}, and whose discretization is taken to coincide with the restriction to $\gamma_{p}$ of the volumetric discretization $\cup_{i,j=1}^{P} \ \mathcal{N}_{i,j}$.

-\textit{Evaluation of singular integrals:} For target point $\bsx$ in the integration patch, the accurate approximation of (\ref{eq:-parametric_patch_int}) becomes challenging in view of the integrand singularity.
-To deal with this difficulty, we first replace the density function $\eta$ and $\zeta$ in~(\ref{eq:-parametric_patch_int}) by its Chebyshev expansion and we thus obtain
+\textit{Evaluation of singular integrals:} For target points $\bsx$ in the integration patch, the accurate approximation of (\ref{eq:-parametric_patch_int}) becomes challenging in view of the integrand singularity.
+To deal with this difficulty, we first replace the density functions $\eta$ and $\zeta$ in~(\ref{eq:-parametric_patch_int}) by their Chebyshev expansions and we thus obtain

 where